-If you’ve been trying to bond with your cat, but it doesn’t seem to be working, you’re probably asking yourself, “Why is my Maine Coon not affectionate?”
+If you have been trying to bond with your cat, but it doesn’t seem to be working, you’re probably asking yourself, “Why is my Maine Coon not affectionate?”

 We all want our cats to love us, but it can be hard if your cat doesn’t seem to want you to pet it.
 Even worse, you may be struggling because your cat is hissing at your or even biting you!

 Even if your cat isn’t displaying aggression towards you, you might feel like your cat isn’t affectionate enough.

 A lot of owners ask themselves “How do Maine Coons show affection?”.
 The simple fact of the matter is that your cat may love you, but show it in more subtle ways than you’re expecting!

 The Maine Coon is a large, handsome breed that was first developed in the state of Maine.